The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 So what’s new in the 4.0 edition, compared to the L'Oréal Professionnel Steampod 3.0?
 The plates are wider, meaning we could straighten larger sections of hair at a time.
 There’s also now a choice of three different combs (compared to previous versions having just one), which means you can select one that's best suited to your hair type.
 For curly hair, we’d recommend the one with the teeth set widest apart to avoid any snagging.
 It may feel counterintuitive to curl or wave your hair when your hair is curly in the first place, but if you do want to create a different type of curl, then the new addition of heated, curved outer plates will make that easy to do with this tool, too.

-When we tested the Steampod, its results were smooth but not ultra straight; a single pass got us a similar finish to that of best hair straightener brushes rather than irons.
-If you want a poker straight hairstyle, we’d recommend passing this tool through each section of hair twice, moving the tool slowly as you go.
+Our results with the Steampod were smooth, but not ultra straight; one pass got a finish that was more comparable to results from the best hair straightener brushes than a pair of irons.
+If you want a poker straight hairstyle, we’d recommend slowly passing this tool through each section of hair twice.
 Unfortunately, we found the 4.0 still has some of the same cons as its predecessors.
-It still needs to be filled with demineralised water, requiring way more faff than your average iron, and it’s still quite cumbersome and still makes a noise like a steam train when you style.
+It can only be filled with demineralised water, which is more hassle than your average pair of irons; it’s quite cumbersome; and makes a noise like a steam train when you style.
 Is it worth it for the reduction in damage, though?
-We think it still has its merits – overall it’s a good choice for straightening curly, thick, coarse, or hair that's all of the above.
+We think it still has its merits – overall it’s a good choice for hair that's curly, thick, coarse or all of the above.

 The best versatile straightener for curly hair